-- (1) The laboratory shall develop, implement, and validate test methods for the analyses of samples as required under this section. - (2) To the extent practicable, the laboratory test methods shall comport with the following guidelines, which are incorporated herein by reference: - (A) US Food and Drug Administration's Bacterial Analytical Manual, 2016; - (B) AOAC International's Official Methods of Analysis for Contaminant Testing of AOAC International, 20th Edition, 2016; or (C) United States Pharmacopeia and the National Formulary's Methods of Analysis for Contaminant Testing, 2016.
+- (1) The laboratory shall develop, implement, and validate test methods for the analyses of samples as required under this section. - (2) To the extent practicable, the laboratory test methods shall comport with the most recent version of the following guidelines, which are incorporated herein by reference: - (A) US Food and Drug Administration's Bacterial Analytical Manual, 2016; - (B) US Food and Drug Administration's Guidelines for the Validation of Chemical Methods for the FDA FVM Program, 2nd Edition, 2015. - (C) AOAC International's Official Methods of Analysis for Contaminant Testing of AOAC International, 20th Edition, 2016; or - (D) United States Pharmacopeia and the National Formulary's Methods of Analysis for Contaminant Testing, 2016.